For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 A lamp is a great essential to show off your taste.
 From experience, we'd say it's best to get one to start with, but some rooms may have space for two (lucky!).

-Lamps are great for giving off a softer, more relaxing glow than ceiling lights, which can sometimes emit a harsher light.
+Lamps give off a softer, more relaxing glow than ceiling lights, which can sometimes feel quite harsh.
 Perfect for your relaxing haven.

 Dunelm has some good options available for a range of prices.